not-jakob/blog_builder/README.md

 You will have to define a `LINKS_VAR` variable.
 It works like the `LIST_VAR` variable.
 To get the link of an item use `%ITEM_LINK%`.

 ## Examples
-The `in` folder already contains an example blog with a list of the top 5 marvel movies.
+The `in` folder already contains an example blog with a list of the top 5 Marvel movies.
-If you don't like marvel movies check out [neinkob.net](https://neinkob.net).
+If you don't like Marvel movies check out [neinkob.net](https://neinkob.net).

 ## How to run Blog Builder
-You need to have access to the jai beta in order to use this program since it has to be compiled first.
+You need access to the Jai beta in order to use this program since it has to be compiled first.

 Run `jai blog_builder.jai` and then run `./blog_builder`.